BrickMMO/tasks/accounts.markdown

    Once you have logged in, navigate to the `Skills` page, and update your comfort levels for each skill.

-   You should also soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) tasks as complete!
+   You should also soon be able to mark the [Academic Integrity](academic-integrity) and [Accounts](accounts) tasks as complete!

-6. Log in to Blackboard and post a link to your GitHub and Stack Overflow acccounts in the `accounts` message board.
+6. Log in to Blackboard and post a link to your GitHub and Stack Overflow accounts in the `accounts` message board.

 ## Submitting this Task